-Evinacumab, which is a mAb targeting ANGPTL3 protein that is marketed by Regeneron Pharmaceuticals, Inc., is approved by the FDA for the treatment of patients with HoFH and being evaluated in Phase 2 development for severe hypertriglyceridemia.
-We are aware of several product candidates in clinical development that target ANGPTL3 as a mechanism to lower LDL-C and reduce the risk of ASCVD, including vupanorsen, an antisense oligonucleotide therapy in a Phase 2 clinical trial by Ionis Pharmaceuticals and Pfizer Inc. for the treatment of patients with elevated non-HDL-C and triglycerides.
-ARO-ANG3, a siRNA targeting ANGPTL3, is being evaluated in a Phase 1/2 clinical trial by Arrowhead Pharmaceuticals.
-In 2021, Arrowhead initiated a Phase 2b trial of ARO-ANG3 for the treatment of patients with mixed dyslipidemia.
-In addition, Eli Lilly is evaluating a siRNA targeting ANGPTL3 protein in a Phase 1 study for the treatment of CVD.
+Evinacumab, which is a mAb targeting ANGPTL3 protein that is marketed by Regeneron, is approved by the FDA for the treatment of patients with HoFH and has additionally been evaluated in Phase 2 studies of patients with refractory hypercholesterolemia and either ASCVD or HeFH, and severe hypertriglyceridemia.
+We are aware of several product candidates in clinical development that target ANGPTL3 as a mechanism to lower LDL-C and reduce the risk of ASCVD, including ARO-ANG3, a siRNA targeting ANGPTL3 being evaluated by Arrowhead Pharmaceuticals in Phase 2 clinical trials of patients with HoFH and patients with mixed dyslipidemia.
+In 2022, Arrowhead announced plans to initiate pivotal Phase 3 studies of ARO-ANG3 in patients with HoFH and patients with HeFH in the second half of 2023.
+In addition, Eli Lilly and Company is evaluating a siRNA targeting ANGPTL3 protein in a Phase 2 study in adults with mixed dyslipidemia, and in 2022, CRISPR announced CTX310, its gene editing program targeting ANGPTL3, which is in IND-enabling studies with plans for initial patient dosing in 2023.